-Casting is not 100 percent effective for correcting scoliosis in young children.
-EDF casting may be used to slow the progression of a spinal curve and delay surgery until the child is older.
-This delay is important because the chest wall and lungs need to grow and mature before there can be any fusion-type surgery to correct this area.
+Casting is not 100% effective for correcting scoliosis, but it may help slow the progression of a spinal curve and delay spine surgery until your child is older.
+This delay is important because the chest wall and lungs need to grow and mature before there can be surgery to correct your child’s curvature.

-- There is a specially designed table to help apply the cast.
+- There is a specially designed table that helps your child’s doctor apply the cast.

-- The casts will either fit under the arms to the waist, or sometimes over the shoulders down to the waist, based on where the spinal curve is located.
+- The cast will fit under the arms to the waist or over the shoulders down to the waist.
+This is based on where the spinal curve is located.

-- The casts are typically worn for 3 months at a time and are sometimes combined with bracing to allow for periods of rest from the cast.
+- The cast cannot be removed, is typically worn for three months at a time and is sometimes alternated with spine bracing to allow for periods of rest from the cast.

 Spine braces are made of firm plastic and worn around the torso—the upper part of the body.
 The brace may also include foam padding for comfort or correction.
 Velcro straps hold the brace snug as your child grows.
 A seamless shirt is worn underneath the brace.

 Your child’s doctor will determine what type of spinal brace works best for your child, depending on your child’s age and condition.
 Your child may have to be fitted for a new brace or switch to a different brace as she grows.
 At Children’s Healthcare of Atlanta, we offer the following types of spinal braces:

 You and your child may have questions as you get used to incorporating the brace into her day-to-day activities.
 Here are answers to some of the most asked questions the pediatric spine specialists at Children’s receive about wearing a spine brace.